 Planning and development

-The High Weald AONB team works on behalf of its Joint Advisory Committee (or Partnership) to provide advice on how to conserve and enhance the Area of Outstanding Natural Beauty.
+The High Weald National Landscape team works on behalf of its Joint Advisory Committee (or Partnership) to provide advice on how to conserve and enhance the Area of Outstanding Natural Beauty.

 Our role in Planning

 The High Weald is split across 15 local planning authorities (LPAs) – four county councils, and eleven district or borough councils.

 These LPAs have the responsibility for planning policy and development management functions.
 Like all public bodies, local authorities have a legal duty to have regard in their decisions to conserving and enhancing the natural beauty of the AONB.

 So, unlike National Park authorities, the High Weald Joint Advisory Committee (or Partnership) is not a local planning authority and the responsibility for determining planning applications remains with the 15 local authorities.